jlim61/W6_Weekend_Project/README/branch-info.md

 -> adding blueprints that can be added as decorators to routes.
 These take in schemas which works to validate info by making sure any info that is set to required is being given in order to run the function.
 It also determines which information is only taken and which information is only given.
 Set up models for user and items that help create the table and columns.
 Also includes methods for each.
 Connected to elephantsql database as well.
 Then made sure that each route sends to the database.
 Many-to-Many-Routes
 -> added a many to many route in the form of adding friends. one friend can have many friends.
-That friend can also have many friends.
+That friend can also have many friends. access-token-jwt-security
+-> added jwt security and generate access tokens. provides extra security for methods and keeps users from deleting or editing things that aren't theirs.